 - Components: somites

-- Up to the beginning of the week 5, an initial 42–44 somite pairs are formed in a craniocaudal direction.
+- Up to the beginning of week 5, an initial 42–44 somite pairs are formed in a craniocaudal direction.

 - As primitive segments, somites determine body segmentation